-- 39. Policy DP/1 requires development to contribute to the creation of mixed and socially inclusive communities and provide for health, education and other social needs of all sections of the community.
+- 42. Policy DP/1 requires development to contribute to the creation of mixed and socially inclusive communities and provide for health, education and other social needs of all sections of the community.
 Willingham has witnessed the greatest increase in demand for sites in the district in a relatively short period.
 At present, there are 7 authorised pitches, 13 pitches with temporary or lapsed temporary planning permission, one emergency stopping place on the former local authority site and two unauthorised pitches on land at the Oaks on the opposite side of Meadow Road.
 These pitches are located in relatively close proximity to one another.
 PPTS states that the scale of sites should not dominate the nearest settled community.
 Recent permissions in the village have all been on a temporary basis in recognition of a pending site allocations policy and the demands that would be placed on the village should a large number of sites be allowed, particularly in a relatively small geographical area.
 However, a site allocations policy has not been delivered and given the lack of demonstrable evidence that undue pressure is being placed on village services, this argument is difficult to sustain.
-The existing advice in Circular 11/95 regarding repeat temporary consents is also pertinent. - 40.
-The Gypsy and Traveller DPD Issues and Option 2 (consultation July 2009) concluded that this plot has good access to the village and is considered an appropriate site option for consultation.
-It also mentioned that due to extensive planting on the site boundaries wider landscape impacts are limited. - 41.
-In the event that permanent permission is granted, the Committee will need to confirm that contributions would be required to meet the demand for public open space, sport and recreation facilities and other community facilities such as community centres and youth facilities.
-The applicant has agreed to this in the event that the permanent permission is granted.

-- 42. The Police Force has stated on the application for 2 Cadwin Field (S/1188/12/FL) that the condition of the road on will not cause any significant delay in reaching an emergency on site.
-It is considered that while no comments have been received at the current time by the Fire Service and Ambulance Service that the site should be accessible to emergency vehicles within a reasonable timeframe. - 43.
+The existing advice in Circular 11/95 regarding repeat temporary consents is also pertinent. - 43.
+The Gypsy and Traveller DPD Issues and Option 2 (consultation July 2009) commented that this plot was sufficiently close to enable walking to access services and facilities within the village. - 44.
+In the event that planning permission is granted, the Committee will need to confirm that contributions would be required to meet the demand for public open space, sport and recreation facilities and other community facilities such as community centres and youth facilities.
+The applicant has agreed to this in the event that the permanent permission is granted and the Council's Legal Department are currently working on drafting the S106 Agreement. - 45.
+The Police Force has stated that the condition of the road will not cause any significant delay in reaching an emergency on site.
+It is considered that while no comments have been received at the current time by the Fire Service and Ambulance Service that the site should be accessible to emergency vehicles within a reasonable timeframe. - 46.
 It is considered that the proposed development does not raise fundamental concerns in regards to sustainability issues.